ijat/b2clone/README.md

 # b2clone

-A simple CLI tool to push local folders and files to Backblaze B2 cloud.
+A CLI tool to upload local folders and files to Backblaze B2 bucket.

 ## Why create b2clone?